-Erik’s practice focuses on the litigation of intellectual property, securities, and corporate governance disputes, with particular emphasis on clients in the biotechnology, medical device, telecommunications, and high-technology industries.
+Erik’s practice focuses on the litigation of intellectual property disputes, with particular emphasis on biotechnology, medical devices, telecommunications, and high-technology industries.

 Co-led a team that successfully tried a series of high profile smartphone cases, including a jury verdict of over $1 billion.

 (U.S. District Court for N.D.
 Cal., Federal Circuit).
 Secured a victory on behalf of Sandoz Inc. in the first case to interpret the Affordable Care Act’s Biologics Price Competition and Innovation Act (BPCIA).
 The federal district court ruled in Sandoz’s favor on all issues before the court, adopting Sandoz’s interpretation of the BPCIA in all respects.
 The court also denied Amgen’s motions urging a contrary interpretation and seeking a preliminary injunction.
 The Federal Circuit later affirmed the key elements of Sandoz victory.
 Mr. Olson current represents Sandoz in disputes regarding patents directed toward the purification of proteins expressed using recombinant DNA technology.

 (Kansas District Court; U.S. District Court for the District of Kansas).
 Represented SoftBank Corporation in litigation that sought to prevent its acquisition of a controlling interest in Sprint Nextel Corporation.
 Plaintiffs ultimately withdrew their request for a preliminary injunction after oral argument and then voluntarily dismissed their claims after the transaction closed.
 (2012-2013).